modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 end M;
 ```
 Here, there is only one call to the function `f` making use of argument defaults.
-Hence, out of the three possible combinations of absent arguments (not counting all arguments being present, as this will correspond to the base variant of `f` in Flat Modelica), only one needs a helper function in Flat Modelica:
+Hence, out of the three possible combinations of absent arguments (not counting all arguments being present, as this will correspond to the base variant of `f` in Base Modelica), only one needs a helper function in Base Modelica:
 ```
 package 'M'
   function 'M.f'